 Wet or dry – which is the best transfer method for your Western blot?
-Choosing the right one can determine whether your Western blot is a success.
+Choosing the right one can determine your blot’s success.
 Western blot transfers can be “wet”, “semi-dry”, or “dry” – which should you use and why?
 The choice may come down to whether you need quantitative information from your blot, whether time and cost are considerations, and whether your protein is finicky and requires you to customize transfer conditions.

 When should you use “wet” Western blot transfers?